jadey1223/Mild-Repair/README.md

     - I have tested my websites on Chrome, Edge , firefox, Safari and confirm that it works.

+    - This project looks and fuctions the way i want it to with responsive design for all viewport sizes by using the devtools device tool bar.

+    - I confirm that my header section is clear and understandable with working navigaton links to all my different pages in my website.

     - Mobile viewports have a hamburger menu that provides the navigation link to my other pages.
 This is utilized to take up less surface area on smaller devices.

     - For larger devices, the contact section breakpoint divides the map and contact information into two sections that are positioned next to each other to maximize screen real estate.

     - Viewport for smaller devices at the sign-up area Reduce the amount of space by moving the email and name sections underneath one another.

+    - All external links open in a new tab.

+    - I can confirm that the forms on my pages are linked to [code institute Form dump](https://formdump.codeinstitute.net).

 * HTML
     - No errors were returned when passing through the official W3C validator.